DP Compress: a Model Compression Scheme for Generating Efficient Deep Potential Models: Methods

 We divide the typical DeePMD workflow into four steps.
-First, the preparation of the training data, which consists of a set of atomic types and atomic coordinates, as well as corresponding labels (energies, forces, and/or virials) obtained from quantum mechanical calculations.
-Note that an advanced scheme to generate an optimal set of training data involves a concurrent learning procedure that iteratively conduct model training, DeePMD exploration, and quantum mechanics calculations (See, e.g., Refs.~\cite{zhang2019active,zhang2020dpgen} for details).
-Second, the model training procedure with the training data, a process that optimizes the neural network parameters in a DP model.
-The typical training time spans from several hours to one week on a single GPU card, depending on the complexity of the data.
+First, the preparation of the training data, which consists of a set of atomic types and atomic coordinates, as well as corresponding labels (energies, forces, \MC{and optionally, virials}) obtained from quantum mechanical calculations.
+Note that an advanced scheme to generate an optimal set of training data involves a concurrent learning procedure that \MC{iteratively conducts} model training, DeePMD exploration, and quantum mechanics calculations (See, e.g., Refs.~\cite{zhang2019active,zhang2020dpgen} for details). \MC{The second step is the model training procedure with the training data, which optimizes the neural network parameters in a DP model.} The typical training time spans from several hours to one week on a single GPU card, depending on the complexity of the data.
 Third, the model freezing process identifies and saves all of the required model information, including the computational graph, neural network parameters, etc., in a single file.
 Finally, the frozen model can be used for DeePMD simulations, during which the interatomic energies, forces, and/or virials, are calculated on-the-fly using the frozen model.

-The most computationally intensive part for the DP model inference is the single-atom workflow, because the interatomic energy $E$ is constructed as the summation of contributions from all of the atomic energies $E^i$, i.e., $E=\sum_i E^i$.
-We use $\mathcal{N}_i=\{j|r_{ij}<r_c\}$ to denote the set of neighboring atoms of atom $i$ within a real-space cutoff $r_c$, and $r_{ij}$ denotes the distance between atoms $i$ and $j$.
-Importantly, the DP model preserves necessary symmetry properties of a PES model, i.e., translational symmetry, rotational symmetry, as well as permutational symmetry, and it is fully end-to-end.
-We refer to Ref.~\cite{zhang2018end} for more discussions.
+\MC{The total interatomic energy $E$ is constructed as the summation of contributions from all of the atomic energy contributions $E^i$, i.e., $E=\sum_i E^i$.
+The procedure of computing the the atomic energy $E_i$ from the relative coordinates between atom $i$ and its near neighbors is referred as ``single-atom workflow"\MC{\cite{behler2007generalized}}.} We use $\mathcal{N}_i=\{j|r_{ij}<r_c\}$ to denote the set of neighboring atoms of atom $i$ within a real-space cutoff $r_c$, and $r_{ij}$ denotes the distance between atoms $i$ and $j$.
+Importantly, the DP model preserves necessary symmetry properties of a PES model, i.e., translational symmetry, rotational symmetry, as well as permutational symmetry, and it is fully end-to-end\MC{~\cite{zhang2018end}}.
 Note that for simplicity, here we only introduce the procedure to compute $E^i$, but similar considerations apply to the calculations of the forces and the virials, which involve the derivatives of $E^i$ with respect to $i$ and $j$.